fjordBob/needfulthings/README.md

-# needfulthings
+# Needful things.
-A repo with needful things.
+A collection of needful things.

+## Write once read many
+This sample shows how a way to call a method only one but can be called many.